 Good quality coral fossils are abundant within the rocks at this beautiful little cove.
-Most cannot be collected however as they are found within the limestone cliffs and on the surfaces of large boulders.
+However, most cannot be collected, as they are found within the limestone cliffs and on the surfaces of large boulders.

-♦ There is a free National Trust car park at Lydstep Headland.
-This can be hard to find.
-To reach it turn down a small, badly kept road that heads South from the village of Lydstep.
+♦ There is a free National Trust car park at the headland at Lydstep, but is hard to find.
+To reach it, turn down a small, badly kept road that heads south from the village.

-♦ After a couple of hundred meters you will find yourself next to a new static caravan facility.
-There is a turning to your right opposite this which you should take to reach the car park.
+♦ After a couple of hundred meters, you will find yourself next to a new static caravan park.
+There is a turning to your right opposite this, which you should take to reach the car park.

-♦ From the car park, walk to your right when facing towards the sea.
+♦ From the car park, walk to the right when facing the sea.
 Follow the path a short distance and then descend the steps down to the back of the cove.
-Fossils can be found immediately.♦ Ref: 51.64699°N, 4.76185°W
+Fossils can be found immediately.

-CHILDREN: ♦♦♦♦♦ – This location is suitable for children, but they should be well supervised as there are large boulders and rock overhangs.
+CHILDREN: ♦♦♦♦♦ – This location is suitable for children, but they should be supervised, as there are large boulders and rock overhangs.

-ACCESS: ♦♦♦ – It can be a little tricky to find the National Trust car park but once there, the walk is short, along a well maintained path to reach the cove.
-The descent down to the location should not prove too difficult for most.
+ACCESS: ♦♦♦ – It can be a little tricky to find the National Trust car park but, once there, the walk is short, along a well-maintained path to the cove.
+The descent to the location should not prove too difficult for most.
 The cove itself is rocky in places.

-TYPE: – Fossils can be found within the limestone cliffs and boulders here.
+TYPE: – Fossils can be seen in the limestone cliffs and boulders here.
 They are also present within the pebbles at the base of the beach.

-Corals are by far the most common fossils to be found here and can be observed practically anywhere on the surfaces of the cliffs and boulders.
-Crinoid, gastropod and brachiopod fossils are present but less abundant.
+Most fossils at the headland at Lydstep can be collected from the foreshore within the loose shale.
+Do not hammer the cliff or any other bedrock.
+Corals are by far the most common fossils and can be observed practically anywhere on the surfaces of the cliffs and boulders.
+Crinoid, gastropod and brachiopod are also present, but less abundant.

 Corals and crinoid pieces can be found on the surfaces of pebbles.
-Look over the in situ limestone of the cliff faces and also the large boulders for corals and other fossils.
+Look in the limestone of the cliff faces and also the large boulders for corals and other fossils.

 Where the sea washes the pebbles at the mouth of the cove, check the stones for coral and crinoid fossils.
 These show up much better when wet.
-Please do not attempt to extract fossils from cliffs or boulders.
+However, do not attempt to extract fossils from the cliffs or boulders.

 Be careful not to stand under overhanging parts of the cliff.
-Mobile phone signals are likely to be lost at this location so be sure to tell someone where you are going and what time you expect to return.
-As the cove is so small and the path leads into it there is little chance of becoming cut off by the tide.
+Mobile phone signals are likely to be lost at this location, so be sure to tell someone where you are going and what time you expect to return.
+As the cove is so small and the path leads into it, there is little chance of becoming cut off by the tide, but you should use common sense.
 Take care when climbing over boulders.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.